cse-labs/platformops-ephemeral-test-env/flux-pull-request-generator/README.md

     No resources found
   ```

-* Let us now create a PR against the application Repo (https://github.com/maniSbindra/ephemeral-app.git).
+* Let us now create a PR against the [application Repo](https://github.com/cse-labs/platformops-ephemeral-test-env/tree/main/sample-app-source-repo).
 Once a PR has been created, we should see a new event in the prcontroller.
   Once a PR is created on Github
   In this case our PR has PR number: 22 and commit SHA short hash: dfb5e1d.
 After the PR creation we see the following events taking place